📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Leopard Gecko

+Meet Lorraine!
 Lorraine was housed with another leopard gecko at her previous home, so she is a pet who will need to be monitored to keep her weight healthy.
-She is enjoying being single in her enclosure and needs a large home to enjoy the rest of her years solo.
+She is our longest resident - Shes been in foster since March of 2024.
+Lorraine will need a minimum of a 40 gallon enclosure for adoption.

 Adoption fee: $45